madprops/airc/README.md

 ---

+If you are running this on some sort of server:

 You might want to have a dedicated system user to handle the bots to avoid using root.

 You can name it `botdude` for example.